Should I Take a Cash Offer on My House?

 If you work with an iBuyer, expect to pay hefty fees as well.
 Research shows that sellers sometimes end up paying fees totaling 13% to 15% of their home’s sale price.
 When assessing whether to take a cash offer from an iBuyer, do the math to determine if the money you’ll save on repairs and real estate commissions will offset those fees.

-If you want to save time it’s might be best to work with a cash buyer.
 Not all cash buyers are profit hounds, however.
 At Sundae, our mission is to get sellers the best outcome when selling a house.
 Sundae is the only marketplace connecting home sellers with a large network of investors and cash homebuyers, ensuring that homeowners get the highest possible off-market price for their home.

 Should I take a cash offer?